cilium/cilium/Documentation/network/concepts/ipam/azure.rst

    While still maintained for now, Azure IPAM is considered legacy and is not compatible with AKS clusters created in `Bring your own CNI <https://docs.microsoft.com/en-us/azure/aks/use-byo-cni?tabs=azure-cli>`_ mode.
-Using BYOCNI is the preferred way to install Cilium on AKS.
+The recommended way to install cilium on AKS are `Bring your own CNI <https://docs.microsoft.com/en-us/azure/aks/use-byo-cni?tabs=azure-cli>`__ or `Azure CNI Powered by Cilium <https://aka.ms/aks/cilium-dataplane>`__.

 The Azure IPAM allocator is specific to Cilium deployments running in the Azure cloud and performs IP allocation based on `Azure Private IP addresses